labinthewild/LITW-study-templates/docs/4-AddNewPage.md

 ```
 ...
-<div id="demographics" class="slide"></div>
+//<div id="demographics" class="slide"></div>
 <div id="motivationsurvey" class="slide"></div>
-<div id="instructions" class="slide"></div>
+//<div id="instructions" class="slide"></div>
 ...
 ```

 ## 4. The study timeline

 Is now time to include the created new page in study's timeline.
-As previously mentioned, the file that manages the study workflow is called **study.js**.
+As previously mentioned, the file that manages the study workflow is called **study.js** (inside the **src** folder).
 Open it and find the beginning of the function called *initJsPsych*.
-This function defines the timeline for everything that happens after the *demographics* page. (*This should change soon and this page will also make part of the main workflow*).
+This function defines the timeline for everything that happens after the *demographics* page. *(This should change soon and this page will also be part of the main workflow)*.

 The current version of the *initJsPsych* function defines the following: